 One of my go to tools is BuzzSumo.
 It has a free feature that allows you to search for few topics, which is good enough to get your inspirational juices flowing.

 For Example, I searched for “2017 fashion trends” and it showed me which posts were most popular and got most shares.

 Search on Amazon for books related to your topic.
 Find top 5 books that are most popular on the topic and have at least 25 reviews.
 Read the reviews from readers who have given it around 3 stars and don’t worry about 1 or 5 star reviewers.
 The reason being 1 and 5 star reviewers might be too biased.

 But a 3-star reviewer would be the ones who liked the book but felt that something was missing.
 Their response would be great to find out what they thought was missing in the book so you can use that to generate ideas for the next blog post.

-When I started blogging, I would often get writers block and even though these tools were great, there still was something missing.
-This topic generator tool helps bloggers generate topics on the fly.
-They have searched the web using the above-mentioned tools to find the most popular headlines and topics and put them together for you.
+When I started blogging, I would often get writer's block and even though these tools were great, there still was something missing.
+Topic generator tools help bloggers generate topics on the fly.

 All you need to do is Enter your Subject and it will show you a blog topic.
 You want more, hit refresh and you will see another topic and so on.

-For example, here I entered subject “Video Blogging” and hit Enter.
+For example, I tried one of these tools and entered subject “Video Blogging”.